franktatjana/solution-architect-playbook/README.md

 It helps us stay aligned, reuse what works, and focus on what brings real value to our customers.

 ## Playbook Goals
-- Provide **a central info hub** for onboarding, ongoing education, and knowledge sharing to support skill development and team performance.
+- Knowledge hub: central place for skill development and performance support;
-- Offer **guidlines and methods** for Solution Architects to engage as strategic partners in customer initiatives, aligned with business outcomes and long-term value.
+- Customer success methods: initiatives aligned with business outcomes and long-term value;
-- Standardize **best practices**, ensure a **consistent approach** to technical discovery, solution design, POCs, and technical validation across the team to ensure repeatable success.
+- Best practices: consistent approach for discovery, solution design, POCs, and technical validation;
-- Equip Solution Architects with **reusable assets, templates, and technical use cases** to reduce ramp-up time, speed up delivery, and scale impact.
+- Reusable assets: templates and guidelines to accelerate delivery and increase impact;
+- Solution library: technical solutions mapped to business value
-- Link **technical solution to business impact**, align technical activities with sales methodologies (e.g., MEDDPICC) to drive qualification, technical wins, and measurable influence on pipeline progression and revenue.
+- Sales Alignment: technical activities linked to MEDDPICC and pipeline influence;
-- Foster **collaboration and transparency**, create visibility into ongoing initiatives, lessons learned, and internal collaboration patterns to break down silos and support cross-functional alignment.
+- Lessons learned: shared insights to improve future execution and enable continuous improvement

 ## Purpose & Vision
 This playbook is designed to support Solution Architects in their day-to-day work and long-term impact.